abdullahmAI/MedRAG-AutoGen/README.md

 - Responds with "YES" - reason or "NO" - reason.

-3. Accuracy Pipeline
+**3. Accuracy Pipeline**
-Only validated chunks are included in the final answer.
+- Only validated chunks are included in the final answer.

-The system explicitly rejects vague, partial, or non-relevant chunks using agent validation.
+- The system explicitly rejects vague, partial, or non-relevant chunks using agent validation.

-This dramatically reduces hallucination risk — a common RAG issue.
+- This dramatically reduces hallucination risk — a common RAG issue.

 ```bash
 query = "What are Meglitinides medicines and how they work?"